-Non-Departmental Expense: Expenses that benefit the fund as a whole rather than a particular department within the fund.
+Non-Departmental Expense: Expenses that benefit the fund North Texas Council of Governments. as a whole rather than a particular department within the fund.

-Operating Budget: A financial plan outlining estimated revenues and expenditures and other information for a specified period (usually a fiscal year).
-The "proposed budget" is the financial plan presented by the City Manager for consideration by the City Council, and the "adopted budget" is the financial plan ultimately approved and authorized by the City Council.
+Operating Budget: A financial plan outlining estimated work performed within a City department. revenues and expenditures and other information for a specified period (usually a fiscal year).
+The "proposed budget" is the Personnel Services: The costs associated with compen- sating by the City Council, and the "adopted budget" is the financial benefits.

-Ordinance: A formal legislative enactment by the gov- erning board of a municipality.
-If it is not in conflict with any higher form of law, such as a State statute or constitutional provision, it has the full force and effect of law within the boundaries of the municipality to which it applies.
-The difference between an ordinance and a resolution is that the latter requires less legal formality and has a lower legal status.
-Revenue raising measures, such as the imposition of taxes, special assessments and service charges, universally require ordinances.
-Ordinances and other legislation are not passed until the plans for and costs of endorsements are known.
+Ordinance: A formal legislative enactment by the gov- erning Liabilities: Debt or other legal obligations arising out of board of a municipality.
+If it is not in conflict with any higher transactions in the past, which must be liquidated, renewed or form of law, such as a State statute or consti- tutional provision, it has the full force and effect of law within the boundaries of the municipality to which it applies.
+The difference between Long-term Debt: Debt with a maturity of more than one year an ordinance and a resolution is that the latter requires less legal formality and has a lower legal status.
+Revenue raising measures, such as the imposition of taxes, special assessments Maintenance & Operations (M&O): Represents the portion and service charges, universally require ordinances.
+Ordinances of endorsements are known.

-Overlapping Debt: Proportionate share that property within a government must bear of the debts of other local governments located wholly or in part within the geographic boundaries of the reporting government.
+Materials and Supplies: Expendable materials and operating Overlapping Debt: Proportionate share that property within a government must bear of the debts of other local governments located wholly or in part within the geographic boundaries of